 I see you are excited for the first day of school.
-Tell me what you know about that?
+Tell me more about that.
+How does that feel to you?

 I see you are nervous about the first day of school.
-Tell me what you know about that?
+Can you tell me more about that?
+What are you feeling?

 And then listen to what your child tells you.
 This is real for them and to not acknowledge it or to tell them that it will be okay, can leave them feeling out of sorts and not empowered.

 Once you have acknowledged what is going on for your child and listened to what they know about it, you can begin to ask some other empowering questions.
 I call this step

 Imagine carrying around feelings that aren’t yours and yet many kids (and adults) do.
 Tapping into the energy and asking if it truly is yours or not can be the first step to changing it.

 Asking the child what they would like to be or feel right now, will allow them to see that it is their